12 Beautiful Animals With Fluffy Tails

 Mephitis mephitis is the scientific name for the striped skunk.
 This species of animal is indigenous to North America.
 Its black fur and white stripes down its back make it easy to identify.

-Skunks have the ability to repel predators by releasing an offensive-smelling spray.
+Skunks can repel predators by releasing an offensive-smelling spray.
 It is secreted by glands under their tails and has an odor reminiscent of rotten eggs.

-Skunks aren’t always visible to humans but they can still be seen.
-This is a result of their widespread distribution across North America.
+Skunks aren’t always visible to humans, but they can still be seen because of their widespread distribution across North America.

 They are not only prevalent in the wild, but they are frequently spotted moving through towns and suburbs.